UWSEDS/uwseds.github.io/prior_classes/spring2019/projects.md

-**ALL INFORMATION MUST BE POSTED TO YOUR REPO BY MIDNIGHT PDT TUESDAY JUNE 5, 2018.**
+**ALL INFORMATION MUST BE POSTED TO YOUR REPO BY MIDNIGHT PDT TUESDAY DECEMBER 11, 2018.**